 If you start the Server without configuration, you will see decorators pointing to the Setup.
 The decorators mark problems which require your attention.
 The displayed number corresponds to the number of items.

-The License tab lets you add/update, show or reload the license.
+The License tab lets you add, reload, show or remove the license.
 The type of the license determines what CloverDX Server's features are activated.

-The license is stored in the database; therefore, you should configure the database prior activating the Server with a license.
+The license can be stored in the database; therefore, you should configure the database prior activating the Server with a license.
 Otherwise, you will have to specify the license again.

 Similarly, if you change the database, you will be prompted to re-activate the Server.